Toowoomba South State School: History

 Later the SEDUce (Special Education Development Unit) become part of Toowoomba South, giving the school 3 sections SEDU, Preschool and Primary School.
 The SEDU was relocated away from Toowoomba South in 2007 following the introduction of the Prep year.
 In 2006, a regional group of ESL (English as a Second Language) support teachers were added to the school.
 2007 saw the preschool folded into the main school as part of the introduction of Prep Year in Queensland.

 During the Australian Government's Building Education Revolution (BER) program, Toowoomba South State School received funding of $850,000 for the construction of a new Multi-Purpose hall.
-The BER program was the key element of the Australian Government's $42 billion "Nation Building - Economic Stimulus Plan", developed in response to the global financial crisis.
+The BER program was the key element of the Australian Government's $42 billion "Nation Building - Economic Stimulus Plan", developed in response to the 2008 financial crisis.
 The hall, situated along the Ruthven Street side of the school was completed in 2012.

-In recent years, enrolment figures at the school have declined to around 70 in 2013.
-Cultural diversity is a feature of the school, with approximately 50% of students having English as a second language or identifying with Aboriginal and/or Torres Strait Islander cultures.
-The school also is the base for a Regional ESL (English as a Second Language) team who service schools in the Darling Downs and South-West area.
-In May 2013 the school was publicly announced by the State Government as one of nine across the state identified for possible closure by the Department of Education as part of its "school viability assessment".
-Community responses have included the establishment of a SOS (Save Our School) Committee, protests by the school's Parents and Citizens Association, and online campaigns against the school's closure.
-On 17 September 2013 Education Minister John-Paul Langbroek announced the school would close at the end of 2013.
+In the 2000s, enrolment figures at the school declined to around 70 in 2013.
+Cultural diversity was a feature of the school, with approximately 50% of students having English as a second language or identifying with Aboriginal and/or Torres Strait Islander cultures.
+The school also was the base for a Regional ESL (English as a Second Language) team who service schools in the Darling Downs and South-West area.
+In May 2013, the school was publicly announced by the Queensland Government as one of nine across the state identified for possible closure by the Department of Education as part of its "school viability assessment".
+Community responses included the establishment of a SOS (Save Our School) Committee, protests by the school's Parents and Citizens Association, and online campaigns against the school's closure.
+On 17 September 2013, Education Minister John-Paul Langbroek announced the school would close at the end of 2013.

 The school retains buildings that were built and altered in accordance with an evolving educational philosophy.
 Since opening in 1865, it has taught generations of Toowoomba students and has been a place of employment for many teachers and other staff.
 It has been a key social focus for the local school community with the grounds and buildings the location of many social events over time.
+Its website was archived.